wadevenz/T2A2_API/README.md

 	"token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmcmVzaCI6ZmFsc2UsImlhdCI6MTcyMTg4MTkwOCwianRpIjoiZDcyMzkxMWUtNzg4NS00YTA4LTliZWYtNjkwODQxZmM0MDAwIiwidHlwZSI6ImFjY2VzcyIsInN1YiI6IjEiLCJuYmYiOjE3MjE4ODE5MDgsImNzcmYiOiI1MGQzZTFhYi02YmE5LTRkMGQtODI5Zi0zZTVkNTNjZWQxYTciLCJleHAiOjE3MjE5NjgzMDh9.xMgSAY06__87jdpulgJVSdxcZoWjuVeTI2tzrMDjqMw"
 }
 ```
+This has returned a successful login from the user 'admin'.
+Unlike the above registered user, the result for ```is_admin``` is 'true', and it has also returned a JWT.
+This JWT is valid for 24hrs and authorises users for specific endpoints below.
+As this particular token belongs to an admin, authorisation is much broader as will be seen below.

 **HTTP Method** - GET

-Retrieve all users information.
+This endpoint is designed to retrieve all users information.
 Authorised for admin only.

 **Route or Path** - http://localhost:8080/auth/users